flynx/object.js/README.md

 _Edge case: The `parent(<method>, ..)` has one potential pitfall -- in
-the rare case where a prototype chain contains two or more references to the same method under the same name, `parent(..)` can't distinguish between these references and will always return the first one._
+the rare case where a prototype chain contains two or more references to the same method under the same name, `parent(..)` can't distinguish between these references and will always return the second one._

 Get parent method and call it